| As the second witness was leaving,

 her chambers."

-Eowyn smiled, relieved to see he had recovered something of his
+and Eowyn smiled at him, relieved to see he had recovered something

 Legolas consulted the hourglass on his desk.
 "My lords,

-Eowyn, I believe there is just time to carry out the search before
+Eowyn, I believe there is just time to carry out a search before

-It was agreed that Legolas and Eowyn would search the elleth's
+It was agreed that Legolas and Eowyn should search the elleth's

 chambers, since Chief Counsellor Caranthir had offered to draw